nghiavtr/FuSeq/README.md

 - FuSeq: version 1.1.0 or later

+#### Concordances of transcript/gene names in the fasta file and the gft file of Ensembl annotation
-#### Remove version information from transcript names and gene names
+*Please check whether transcript names and gene names in your fasta cdna file and gft file are consistent.*

-In some recent annotations (e.g., GRCh38 of human), versions are also included in the transcript and gene names of the fasta file (cdna) of transcript sequences.
+In some recent annotations from Ensembl (e.g., GRCh38 of human), versions are also included in the transcript and gene names of the fasta file (cdna) of transcript sequences.
 However, it is not consistent with the corresponding gtf file where there are no version information in the names.
 To solve this issue, we exclude the version information in transcript names and gene names from the cdna fasta file (transcripts.fa) using excludeTxVersion.R:

 ```sh
 Rscript FuSeq_home/R/excludeTxVersion.R /path/to/transcripts.fa /path/to/transcripts.clean.fa